RapidScada/scada-v6/README.md

 * Flexible archives.
 * Hierarchical objects and rights.
 * The code system for objects, devices and tags.
-* Clear the source code and the configuration database.
+* Clean up the source code and the configuration database.
 * .NET Core support.